intelliw/hsy-api.portal/sundaya.endpoints.hse-api-02.cloud.goog/Documentation/Energy Management.md

-# Energy Management API
+# Energy Management
 ---

-The Energy Management API provides data for Energy accounting and allows users and vendors to monitor and control their Energy Assets and Energy Management Devices.
+The Energy Management API provides data for energy accounting and allows users and vendors to monitor and control their Energy Assets and Energy Management Devices.

 Energy Type | Energy Assets | Energy Management Devices
 --- | --- | ---